Welcome to the University Commons!

 In addition to an $8 million bond secured by the University and other generous donor gifts, three families made seven-figure contributions to the construction of University Commons: Millikin Trustee Debi Breeding Johnston (class of 1989) and her husband, Bob; the late Robert Moorehead (class of 1946) along with his wife, Charlotte Beesley Moorehead (class of 1947); and David J. Rathje (class of 1958) and his wife, Debbie.

-The new University Commons is one of three building projects under Millikin University's $85 million "Transform MU" capital campaign.
+The new University Commons was included as one of three building projects under Millikin University's $85 million "Transform MU" capital campaign.
 Millikin officially broke ground on the University Commons during a ceremony held on Nov.
 6, 2015.
 With the exception of Shilling Hall, an original Millikin structure erected in 1902, the new University Commons is the largest building project in university history in terms of square footage.